 Food writer Larry Olmsted of Forbes.com couldn't help but notice the trend and decided to bust everyone's bubble in a three-part expose of the so-called domestic Kobe beef industry.

 What we've thought was Kobe beef was most likely U.S.-raised beef, Olmsted tells weekends on All Things Considered host Guy Raz, not the expensive delicacy raised in Japan.

 "You can guarantee that it was not real Kobe beef because real Kobe beef from Japan is not imported in the United States at all," he says.

-Under Japanese law, real Kobe beef actually comes from a particular breed of cow known as the Tajima breed.
+Under Japanese law, real Kobe beef actually comes from a particular breed of cow known as Tajima.

 "Most importantly," Olmsted says, "they have to be slaughtered in Hyogo prefecture where none of the slaughter houses are approved by the USDA for export," he tells Raz.

-So, how is it possible that Kobe beef is advertised all across the United States?
+So, how is it possible that Kobe beef is advertised all across the U.S.?
 While Kobe cattlemen in Japan have both patent and trademarks on the different terminology for Kobe beef, U.S. law does not recognize or protect these trademarks.

 Copyright 2016 NPR.
 To see more, visit http://www.npr.org/.